What is Unpaid Leave?

 - To carry out public duties, including jury service – employers must allow time off for jury service.
 Failure to do so could result in a fine for contempt of court.
 If jury service has come at a particularly bad time, the employee can postpone their service, but they will have to do it eventually.

 Outside of this, unpaid leave approval is at the employer’s discretion.
-Therefore, it is best practice for employers to have a policy which covers unpaid leave so it is clear to everyone what the Company’s stance is on unpaid leave.
+Therefore, it is best practice for employers to have a policy which covers unpaid leave entitlement so it is clear to everyone what the Company’s stance is on taking unpaid leave from work.

 Some scenarios where an employee may request unpaid leave from work include: